gboeing/ppd534/syllabus/readme.md

 - Eviction lab website (maps and data) [Direct link](https://evictionlab.org/map/?m=modeled&c=p&b=efr&s=all&r=states&y=2018&z=3.09&lat=37.33&lon=-92.78&lang=en)
 - Acolin A, Kim AM.
 2021 “Algorithmic justice and groundtruthing the remote mapping of informal settlements: The example of Ho Chi Minh City’s periphery.”
 Environment and Planning B: Urban Analytics and City Science.
 [Direct link](https://journals.sagepub.com/doi/full/10.1177/2399808321998708)

+## Oct 28 - Mid-Term Exam

+Group assignment 4 due the day before class.

+Exam will comprise a mix of multiple choice and short-answer questions, including some asking you to write short snippets of code.

-## Nov 5 - No class
+## Nov 4 - Social Science and the Scientific Method

-Class canceled due to conference travel.
+Reading response 5 due the day before class.

+We introduce social science, the scientific method, inference, prediction and explanation, and instrumentalism.
+We discuss the roles of qualitative and quantitative methods in constructing actionable knowledge.

+Readings to be completed prior to class:

+- Okasha, Philosophy of Science, ch.
+1-4

-## Nov 12 - Inference and Uncertainty
+## Nov 11 - Inference and Uncertainty

 Reading response 7 due the day before class.